mkht/PSOpenAI/Docs/New-Video.md

 ```

 ### -Model
-ID of the model to use.
+The video generation model to use.
 The default value is `sora-2`.

 ```yaml
 Type: String